datoviz/datoviz/docs/expert/vklite.md

 ## Hardware capabilities and limits

-The `VkyGpu` structure contains a few fields with native Vulkan structures defining GPU capabilities and limits.
+The `DvzGpu` structure contains a few fields with native Vulkan structures defining GPU capabilities and limits.

 ### Common minimal values